 What I packed that I never actually used

-Compass/whistle (I got carried away at REI when they seemed worried about me I started buying everything they suggested.)
+I got carried away at REI.
+When they seemed worried about me I started buying everything they suggested.

-Swiss army knife (it was cute and pink, but I only used it twice)
+It was cute and pink, but I only used it twice.

-If you are going to be taking 2 day treks, you should bring a small day-pack backpack, in which case you will use that as a carry-on and disregard advice above.
-Don’t make this a “cute” bag, make it practical like the ones by Eagle Creek.
+If you are going to be taking 2-day treks, you should bring a small day-pack backpack, in which case you will use that as a carry-on and disregard advice above.
+Don’t make this a “cute” bag, make it practical like this one.